Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/phpstorm-sftp-setup.md

 ![Map a folder Gif](gif/4-sftp-setup-map-whole-project.gif)

-- (Optional) Dpeneding on your role, it might be more relevant to map a separate `AboveWebRoot` and `projectname` folder instead.
+- (Optional) Depending on your role, it might be more relevant to map a separate `AboveWebRoot` and `projectname` folder instead.

 ![Map a folder Gif](gif/4a-sftp-setup-map-separate-project-and-root.gif)